 We have developed our own programs that enables us to input a given payload, and calculate the estimated craft thrust-to-weight ratios, resulting in an optimum performance for the new craft.
 Construction is the next step; our manufacturing facility is tightly and efficiently run and with the new resin-infusion technology, we can offer substantial cost-savings in building the craft.
 We strive to further improve hovercraft operations and reduce maintenance costs.
 We are always seeking lighter and more powerful engines; larger, quieter fans and more efficient fan technology to give us the edge on our competitors.

 Our factory is near Frankston, Victoria.
-This is a small coastal town located on Port Phillip Bay which has access to Bass Strait.
+This is a small coastal town located on Port Phillip Bay which has access to large open waters.
 Large container ships traverse the bay to and from the cargo terminals at Port Melbourne.
-The maritime importance of the area is further enhanced by BAE Systems a contractor to the Royal Australian Navy manufacturing the latest frigates, destroyers and aircraft carriers in the Williamstown shipyard.
+The maritime importance of the area is further enhanced by BAE Systems – a contractor to the Royal Australian Navy manufacturing the latest frigates, destroyers and aircraft carriers in the Williamstown shipyard.
 The area offers ideal conditions for hovercraft trials such as large beaches and mud flats.

 We are happy to accommodate almost any inquiry or application requirement and try to offer a cost effective solution.